CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/backup/web-application-server/add-backup-to-flow-debugger.md

 ---
-title: "Add Scheduled Backup To Flow Debugger"
+title: "Add Scheduled Backup to Flow Debugger"
-linkTitle: "Add Scheduled Backup To Flow Debugger"
+linkTitle: "Add Scheduled Backup to Flow Debugger"
 description: "Instructions to add scheduled backups to the Flow Debugger."
 weight: 30
 ---